guard/guard/README.md

 $ guard -g specs
 ```

-Guards that don't belong to a group are considered global and are always run.
+Guard plugins that don't belong to a group are considered global and are always run.

 ### notification